Driven by local expertise

 Our Gabon operation can boast of a proud achievement, more than 95% of the team is local.
 We are convinced that knowledge of local rules and customs adds to our quality and that our active involvement in the local community ensures future success.
 As a policy, we hire where we operate.
 For our Shell contract we rely on the deep maritime understanding of our local captains; to reach our Mayonami base, you have to cross the river mouth, ride with the surf and gauge the entrance, all without touching bottom or running the boat into one of the many shifting bars.
 For controlling a vessel in these circumstances one needs to have nerves of steel, with regular training this skill becomes an art and sets one apart from their peers.

 Mutually beneficial relationship

 Our involvement with local communities goes well beyond investing in local talents and offering training and excellent career opportunities.
 We share our base facilities, such as electricity, water and Internet, with the surrounding villages, support schools and native projects and offer primary medical assistance and ambulance services to local residents.
 As a result of our efforts, social activity picks up and local development takes off.
 The community gains from our presence, just as we build on their craftsmanship and local expertise.
 That’s a mutually beneficial relationship working for you.

-For more information, please contact Satish Shetty – Managing Director Africa
+For more information, please contact Rob Louvet – Managing Director Africa

 - Share this case